ycechungAI/goose/documentation/docs/guides/session-recipes.md

    instructions: $instructions    # Define the model's behavior

    # Optional fields
    prompt: $prompt                # Initial message to start with
    extensions:                    # Tools the recipe needs
    - $extensions
    activities:                    # Example prompts to display in the Desktop app
    - $activities
+   settings:                      # Additional settings
+     goose_provider: $provider    # Provider to use for this recipe
+     goose_model: $model          # Specific model to use for this recipe
+     temperature: $temperature    # Model temperature setting for this recipe (0.0 to 1.0)
    ```
    </details>